The Green Deal explained Green Deal Finance - paying for the Green Deal

 - The loan is attached to the property you live in, not you.
 If you sell your home, it will pass on to the new owner.

 - A Green Deal loan is not a loan or grant from the government.
-You may be able to benefit from cashback or additional discounts through the if you take out a Green Deal.
+You may be able to benefit from cashback or additional discounts if you take out a Green Deal.

 Green Deal interest rates